-Cacio e pepe is translated to “cheese and pepper” in the Italian culture.
+Cacio e pepe is Italian is translated to “cheese and pepper”.
 My family has been making Cacio e pepe for years…we just didn’t know it.

 What is Cacio e Pepe?